OkGoDoIt/OpenAI-API-dotnet/README.md

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).

 ## Status
 Updated to work with the current API as of January 12, 2023.
+Deprecated the Search endpoint as OpenAI has removed that API.
+This version includes breaking changes around specifying models to keep up with OpenAI API changes.
+If you had any code which used the old "engines", that will need to be updated to "models".

 Support for insertion, edits, and embedding is coming soon.
-This version includes breaking changes around specifying models to keep up with OpenAI API changes.
-If you had any code which used the old "engines", that will need to be updated.

 ## Quick Example